 This story was filmed over two days at Sydney Catholic Schools’ first dedicated performing arts college, Southern Cross Catholic College Burwood.

-The resulting Triskelion Dance Wars replaced the CaSPA annual live showcase for 2021, giving students’ families, friends and the world a unique window on the incredible choreography they have learnt throughout the school year.
+The resulting Triskelion Dance Wars gave students’ families, friends and the world a unique window on the incredible choreography they had learnt.

 Sydney Catholic Schools’ Education Officer: Creative and Performing Arts, Iris McGill, said Triskelion Dance Wars was groundbreaking on two fronts.